 4. Document Everything Systematically

-I have made the mistake of not documenting changes I made on the web, my website page views suddenly decreased and I didn’t know why.
+I made the mistake of not documenting changes I made on the web, my website page views suddenly decreased and I didn’t know why.
 It took me a lot of time to figure out what went wrong and rectify it.
-So trust me, documenting (date wise) is super important.
+So trust me, documenting (date-wise) is super important.

 You are going to have many teams involved like the writing team, graphics team, etc. Each team is going to do numerous tasks each day.
 You need to know what they’re doing and who’s doing it and when they’re doing it.
 This helps to rectify errors fast.